InfiniTimeOrg/InfiniTime/README.md

 ## Credits

 I’m not working alone on this project.
 First, many people create pull requests for this project.
 Then, there is the whole #pinetime community: a lot of people all around the world who are hacking, searching, experimenting and programming the Pinetime.
-We exchange our ideas, experiments and code in chat rooms and forums.
+We exchange our ideas, experiments and code in the chat rooms and forums.

 Here are some people I would like to highlight: